Falling into You: Around the World: Tour dates

-Box office score data

 Broadcasts and recordings

 The 14–15 March 1997 shows at the Mid-South Coliseum in Memphis, Tennessee, were filmed and the concert aired on television.
 It was also released on VHS in November 1998.
 The DVD was supposed to be released on 27 February 2008 in Japan but it was cancelled.

 The Zurich concert in 1996 was recorded for a promo release as a live CD.
 Limited copies of this CD were made.

 Concerts in both Australia and Montreal were recorded and broadcast as television specials.
 The Australia concert special featured four songs and interviews with Dion about the new album.
 The Montreal special featured six songs.
 The performances of "All By Myself" and "To Love You More" from the Montreal concert were later used as live music videos.